kursion/jsprint/README.md

 # Adding bibliography
 Create a container with the classname **jsprint-bibliography**.
 This will define the container that will contains the the bibliography.
-All the links that you define with '<a>' tags will appear as: link, text of the link and a reference number.
+All the links that you define with `<a>` tags will appear as: link, text of the link and a reference number.
 ```html
 <a href='http://mylink.com'>This is a link</a>